matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

 - That means that the class has a constructor that takes in another object of the same class.
 Such a constructor is called a copy constructor
 - In java it is effected via the clone method of the interface **Cloneable**
-- In general Java cloneable interface is not highly regarded
+- In general Java cloneable interface is not highly regarded:
     - The `.clone()` method belongs in the object class (i.e. every object has this method) when it ought to have belonged in the cloneable interface
     - The implication of (1) is that all objects have a clone method, but if you try to clone an object that does not